pyeventsourcing/eventsourcing/README.md

         return world.history
 ```

-Construct the application by calling the application class.
+Construct an instance of the application by calling the application class.

 ```python
 application = Universe()

 ```

-Create a new aggregate by calling application methods.
+Create a new enduring aggregate by calling the application method `create_world()`.

 ```python
 world_id = application.create_world('Earth')
 ```

-Evolve the state of the application's aggregates by calling
+Evolve the state of the application's aggregate by calling the
-command method.
+application command method `make_it_so()`.

 ```python
 application.make_it_so(world_id, 'dinosaurs')